pugazenthi002/imd-grd-python/README.md

     pip3 install imdlib
 3.GUI library PySimpleGUI for easy user interface
     pip3 install pysimplegui

+ **you can download all libraries with single command :- "pip3 install -r requirements.txt"**

  **(Don't change any of the file or folder names)**

 WORKING

   1.extract the git

   2.enter required latitudes and longitudes in lat-long.csv file **(Don't change any of the file or folder names)**

+  3.install needed libraries using command: "pip3 install -r requirements.txt"

-  3.execute imd-down.py or if you want GUI use IMD-GUI.pyw
+  4.execute imd-down.py or if you want GUI use IMD-GUI.pyw

-  4.enter start year and end year when prompted
+  5.enter start year and end year when prompted

-  5.output files will be generated in the root folder
+  6.output files will be generated in the root folder